 3: Profit: Income gained by farming must be enough that those farming can expect to not only pay the bills by earning a living wage, but also have health insurance, save for retirement, and be able to take the occasional vacation.

 North Star Orchard was started in 1992 on a 4-acre parcel of leased land near West Chester.
 Leasing was the only option we had when we got started farming in our mid-twenties.
 A second orchard was planted on 6 leased acres in Avondale in 1996.

 Over the years, our business grew (thank you!), and we were finally able to purchase a permanent home for NSO in 2006 in Cochranville, on which we planted a new orchard and started our vegetable operation.
 The adjoining 10 acres were purchased in 2011, with the goal of consolidating the entire farm at one location as the orchard came into full production.
 We currently operate on the 20 acres in Cochranville, having let go of the two leased properties in 2014 and 2016, respectively.

-The Farmers, Ike Kerschner and Lisa Anne, met while in college in Penn State.
-You can learn more about them as individuals on our Farmers page.
+The farm owners, Ike Kerschner and Lisa Ruch, met while in college at Penn State.
 While still in college, they started their first apple breeding project, growing baby trees in their apartment.
-One of the varieties they developed, Monolith, is currently being grown in the orchard and sold at farmers' markets.
+One of the varieties they developed, Monolith, is currently being grown in the orchard and sold at farmers’ markets.

 After graduating, Ike and Lisa got hands-on farming experience working for orchards in New York and Ohio before moving to Lancaster and Chester counties.
 At the New York farm they learned about producer-only markets with the extensive Greenmarket program in NYC, a concept that eventually became an integral part of NSO.